 What to Do if Your Roof has Wind Damage

 If you have roof damage caused by wind and/or flying debris, it’s important to get it fixed immediately.
 The longer you wait, the more damage will occur.
-Roof replacement and roof repair costs a lot less when you don’t have to add in the other costs of repairing leaks and water damage.
+Roof replacement and roof repair cost a lot less when you don’t have to add in the other costs of repairing leaks and water damage.
 Contact your insurance agent to assess the situation and determine whether you should file a claim.
-Thoroughly document any damage that occurred and keep receipts for all work, including any you do yourself, such as covering windows or holes in your roof to facilitate reimbursement if you file a claim.
+Thoroughly document any damage that occurred and keeps receipts for all work, including any you do yourself, such as covering windows or holes in your roof to facilitate reimbursement if you file a claim.
 Many policies will cover these expenses when submitted with a claim.

 Choosing a Roof Contractor

 After any storm, there will be “fly-by-night” outfits going door to door and claiming they are legitimate roofing companies.
 Most of the time, they do the work quickly and get out of town even faster before you have a chance to address any issues or problems, leaving you little recourse.
 Always ask to see their business licenses, proof of insurance, certifications, permanent business address and Better Business Bureau rating.

 A reputable roofing contractor should be based locally and have a history of being in business in one location.
 They should also be able to help you with your insurance claim and know what is covered, what is excluded, and how to help prevent you from spending more than your deductible out-of-pocket.
 More importantly, the roofing contractor should ensure that everything on the claim is clearly and specifically identified as legitimate damage related to a storm, so that you’re protected against insurance fraud and its heavy penalties.